This is a post about how the book Vagabonding by Rolf Potts affected the trajectory of my life.

 The Early Days

-Way back in 2005, a stressed-out network engineer named Greg desperately craved more adventure and life experience.
+Way back in 2005, an overworked network engineer named Greg desperately craved more adventure and life experience.

 Being on call all the time had pushed Greg pretty far down Maslow’s Hierarchy of Needs.
-For him to survive turning 30—and hopefully the subsequent decades—a serious change was required.
+For him to survive turning 30 (and hopefully beyond that), a serious change was required.

 Greg hoisted the black flag and got to work.